fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 * `.isEmpty()`
 * `.format("%.2f", myString)`

+N.B. to performe string interpolation the best way is to use the method `MessageFormat.format("Some text {0}", varPlacedInPlaceOfZero)`.
+But be careful if you have single quote in the message, in the case you need to type them twice (see https://stackoverflow.com/questions/17569608/format-a-message-using-messageformat-format-in-java).

 ## Boolean

 As for any programming languages boolean values are used a lot to create the logic behind a software.
 Also in java, we have two reserved keywords for boolean values: `true` and `false`.